danguetta/XLKitLearn_docs/docs/predictive_analytics.md

     ```(highway_accessibility = 4) ~ .```
     The model will then interpret all rows in which highway accessibility is 4 as a '1' outcome, and '0' otherwise.
 Note that this only works with `~.` formula (i.e., those that use every variable in the dataset).

-Note that XLKitLearn's formula feature builds on the Python library [Patsy](https://patsy.readthedocs.io/en/latest).
+Note that XLKitLearn's formulas leverage the [Patsy](https://patsy.readthedocs.io/en/latest) Python library, which itself approximates [R](https://www.r-project.org/)-style formulas.
 Any formula features available in Patsy can also be used in XLKitLearn.
 Some of the features described above, however, are not directly available in patsy.

 ---

 ## Specifying a Predictive Model

-The model can be selected among [models available](#supported-predictive-models) in the `Model` dropdown, and its parameters can be specified in the `Parameter(s)` box below.

-To specify the dependent and independent variables, XLKitLearn leverages the [patsy](https://patsy.readthedocs.io/en/latest/) library to allow the specification of these variables as a _Patsy formula_ (similar but not identical to [R](https://www.r-project.org/)-style formulas).
-It also adds a number of [features](#advanced-xlkitlearn-formulas) above and beyond those available in Patsy.

-The basic structure of each formula is as follows:

-`[Dependent Variable] ~ [Independent Variable 1] + [Independent Var.
-2] + ...`

-Formulas can be typed directly into the formula box of the add-in settings, or using the [formula editor](#the-formula-editor).

-!!! note "Specify Variables"
-    Each variable should be referred to by the column headers in the first row of the [training data](#selecting-data).
+The second major ingredient of any predictive analytic workflow

 ---